MobilityData/gtfs-validator/RULES.md

 ### W014 - Duplicate `routes.route_long_name`

 All routes should have different `route_long_name`.
-If routes have same `route_long_name`, they must be different routes serving different areas; and must not be different trips of the same route or different directions of the same route.
+If routes have the same `route_long_name`, they must be different routes serving different areas; and must not be different trips of the same route or different directions of the same route.
+Note that two routes can have the same `route_long_name` if they do not belong to the same agency.

 <a name="W015"/>

 ### W015 - Duplicate `routes.route_short_name`

 All routes should have different `route_short_name`.
-If routes have same `route_long_name`, they must be different routes serving different areas; and must not be different trips of the same route or different directions of the same route.
+If routes have the same `route_short_name`, they must be different routes serving different areas; and must not be different trips of the same route or different directions of the same route.
+Note that two routes can have the same `route_short_name` if they do not belong to the same agency.

 <a name="W016"/>

-### W016 - Duplicate combination of fields `route_long_name` and `routes.route_short_name`
+### W016 - Duplicate combination of fields `routes.route_long_name` and `routes.route_short_name`

-`route_short_name` and `route_long_name` 'should not be used for more than once.
+The same combination of `route_short_name` and `route_long_name` should not be used for more than one route.